wbsoft/parce/docs/source/overview.rst

 Features
 ^^^^^^^^

-* parse text to a tree structure of `tokens`, according to a language definition
+* parse text to a stream of `events` or a tree structure of `tokens`, according to a language definition
 * examine and query the generated tree structure
 * apply changes to the text, and only update the needed part of a tree
 * provides a Document (mutable string) that can be modified and that keeps